-6.20.13 Administrative Leave.
+6.20.2 Administrative Leave.

-The president of each System institution may order any faculty member to be placed on administrative leave for the interim period pending a Title IX investigation and/or live hearing whenever the president determines that administrative leave is required in order:
+The president of each System institution may order any non-student employee respondent to be placed on administrative leave for the interim period pending a Title IX investigation and live hearing under Title 4, Chapter 8, Section 14(D)[(6)(6)] of the NSHE Handbook and this Section 6.20 whenever the president determines that administrative leave is required in order:

-- (a) To protect life, limb or property; - (b) To ensure the maintenance of order; or

-- (c) To remove a person from the Nevada System of Higher Education community when an act of Title IX sexual harassment has been alleged against such person and the accuser or the accused person cannot be assigned to other duties or classes or placed elsewhere in the System institution apart from each other pending the completion of an investigation and/or live hearing under Section 6.20. - 6.20.14 Hearing.
+- (a) To protect life, limb or property; - (b) To ensure the maintenance of order; or - (c) To remove a person from the Nevada System of Higher Education community when an act of Title IX sexual harassment has been alleged against such person and the accuser or the accused person cannot be assigned to other duties or classes or placed elsewhere in the System institution apart from each other pending the completion of an investigation and live hearing under this Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook and this Section 6.20. - 6.20.3 Hearing.
 Any person placed on such administrative leave shall be afforded an opportunity for a hearing with respect to the issue of the leave.
 The hearing on the administrative leave will be held no later than twelve (12) calendar days of the leave, unless the person placed on leave agrees to delay the hearing to a later time.
 The hearing shall be held under the hearing procedures established in Section 6.9, so far as can be made applicable, and by a general hearing officer as established in Section 6.10.
 The president's decision upon the hearing officer's recommendation shall be final.
-The issue shall be limited to whether the administrative leave of the individual involved should continue pending the completion of an investigation and/or live hearing under Section 6.20. - 6.20.15 Expulsion from Premises.
-Administrative leave under this section will be coupled with a withdrawal of consent by the System for the individual involved to remain on System premises whenever there is reasonable cause to believe that life, limb, property or the maintenance of order are in danger. - 6.20.16 Administrative Leave Officer's Duties.
-The administrative leave officer, as established in Section 6.20.18, shall be responsible for presenting evidence that the administrative leave, withdrawal of consent to remain on System premises, or both, should continue pending the completion of an investigation and/or live hearing under Section 6.20. - 6.20.17 Administrative Leave With Pay.
-Administrative leave under this section shall be with pay and other benefits.
+The issue shall be limited to whether the administrative leave of the individual involved should continue pending the completion of an investigation and/or live hearing under Title 4, Chapter 8, Section 14(D)[6] of the NSHE Handbook and this Section 6.20. - 6.20.4 Expulsion from Premises.
+Administrative leave under this section will be coupled with a withdrawal of consent by the System for the individual involved to remain on System premises whenever there is reasonable cause to believe that life, limb, property or the maintenance of order are in danger. - 6.20.5 Administrative Leave Officer's Duties.
+The administrative leave officer, as established in Section 6.20.7, shall be responsible for presenting evidence that the administrative leave, withdrawal of consent to remain on System premises, or both, should continue pending the completion of an investigation and live hearing under Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook and this Section 6.20. - 6.20.6 Administrative Leave With Pay.
+Administrative leave under this section shall be with pay and other benefits. - 6.20.7 Administrative Officer.

-6.20.18 Administrative Officer.

-6.20.18.1 Appointment of Administrative Leave Officer.
+6.20.7.1 Appointment of Administrative Leave Officer.